romanspb80/evpn-for-ovn/README.md

 1. VXLAN-Port configuration for OVS and OVN.
 2. BGP Speaker (MP-BGP signaling).

 In case of getting requests from **evpn-api.py** the **evpn-agent.py** sent appropriate requests to an External System by MP-BGP.
-The requests can be such as "Connect to Neighbor", "Create new network", "Sent new client mac:ip.addr", etc. In case of **evpn-agent.py** get requests by MP-BGP from Neighbor (External System) it makes appropriate activities on OVN and OVS sides: VXLAN-Port creating, mac:ip.addr creating or deleting in OVN Logical_Switch.
+The requests can be such as "Connect to Neighbor", "Create new network", "Sent new client mac:ip.addr", etc. In case of **evpn-agent.py** get requests by MP-BGP from Neighbor (External System) it makes appropriate activities on OVN and OVS sides: VXLAN-Port creating on "br-int" OVS bridge and mapping it to OVN Logical Port, mac:ip.addr creating or deleting in OVN Logical Switch, sending mac:ip.addr updates of clients to the Neighbor (Ext.
+System) by MP-BGP.

 ## Usage Example and the sequence of actions